Exploring CP phase in $\tau$-lepton Yukawa coupling in Higgs decays at the LHC

 In the right panel of Fig.~\ref{fig:dist_obs_cth}, we display the $1 \sigma$ and $2 \sigma$ statistical uncertainty in the measurement of respective asymmetries through shaded bands.
 While presenting these statistical regions, we consider 1000 ${fb}^{-1}$ of integrated luminosity.
 From the figures, we find that the asymmetry $A_{\theta_1}$ is the most sensitive of all the asymmetries we analyzed in this analysis and the measurement of this asymmetry can determine the CP phase $\alpha$ up to 12 degrees at 2$\sigma$ CL.
 The asymmetries $A_{\theta_2}$, $A_{\theta_3}$ and $A_{\theta_4}$ can determine this angle up to 20, 15 and 20 degrees, respectively at 2$\sigma$ CL for 13 TeV LHC.

 In the Fig.~\ref{fig:lum} we present the 2$\sigma$ statistical sensitivities of the observables up to which the CP phase $\alpha$ can be probed with the projected luminosity for 14 TeV at the HL-LHC.
 The sensitivity of each observable at the theoretical level (blue solid), reconstructed level (green dotted) and the reconstructed with the smeared primary vertex (magenta dashed-dotted) are displayed as a function of integrated luminosity ranging from 300 to 3000 ${fb}^{-1}$.
-We find that the asymmetry $A_{\theta_1}$ can pin down the CP phase $\alpha$ up to 6 degree at 3000 ${fb}^{-1}$ 14 TeV HL-LHC.
+We find that the asymmetry $A_{\theta_1}$ can pin down the CP phase $\alpha$ up to 6 degree for 3000 ${fb}^{-1}$ at 14 TeV HL-LHC.
 Here we have taken the tau momentum reconstruction efficiency into account along with uncertainty in the primary vertex as well as the efficiency factor $\epsilon$ for this channel.

 Note that while estimating the bounds on the CP violating phase $\alpha$ using various asymmetries, we do not include background contribution into the total asymmetry as defined in Eqns. \ref{Asym_tot}.
 Thus, in this analysis, we assume $R$ to be equal to 1.
 Thus, it is obvious that in the presence of background, the sensitivity of the various observables would reduce.
 Nevertheless, the focus of this work is to suggest some new observables for extracting CP phase in tau-Yukawa couplings and present a new reconstruction technique for tau-momentum at the LHC.